codelover4655/eng_frontend/README.md

 * This web-application has varying permmisions for Visiting Diffrent Section of Website
 * To see Home-Page Section , Missing People List Section , Found People List Section ANd Visting  Any Full Profie Card User Dont need to Sign-in/Sign-up
  On this Website These Sections Are Open To All .
-* For Filing any complain of Missing Or Found You Need to Login/Register in Web-Application as an User.Qucik Login is aviliable via Google Login.
+* For Filing any complain of Missing Or Found You Need to Login/Register in Web-Application as an User.Quick Login is available via Google Login.
 * In Missing People List Section You can find every Missing Complain Which is Registered On my Application And Not Yet Taken Back.
 So Here You See
  Some Profie Card Which Has a Full detials Button Which when clicked Will Show You The Full Profie Regarding that card.
 The Found People List section is also designed in the same way.
 * On Missing People List Section and Found People List you also get an Search bar where you can search profile via Name or father Name or Mother Name or Age.
 This is a Fuzzy Search so No need to be very confident with your spellings  .